Your Custom Text Here

 Narrative

-I’ve always been something of a contrarian, at least in as much as I tend to cast a jaundiced eye at all things popular and trendy.
-It raises in me a basic question of motivation.
-Why do we choose to do the things we do?
-A thing, an idea, an action.
-What motivates it’s creation and/or our relationship to it?
+I’ve always been something of a contrarian, at least in as much as I tend to cast a jaundiced eye toward all things popular and trendy.
+I guess that’s one reason I chose to make this piece.
+I love the one-time-only concept and how it works against our current music consumption norms.

 There is however a significant downside to this state of affairs.
 I have found that having unlimited access to any and all music has changed how I feel about the music I listen to.
 It’s a painful admission, but I must confess that I value music less than I used to.
-For one, it’s free, and that does color how we value the experience of listening to it.
+For one, it’s free, and not having made an investment in order to hear it, does color how I value the experience of listening to it.
 But beyond that, it used to be that searching-out interesting music in the pre-internet world presented real challenges.
 Listening to the radio, reading reviews, word of mouth, random encounters with music being played somewhere.
 There was a scarcity that people just can’t relate to now.

 This loss of scarcity has also carried with it a loss of intentional listening, or the deliberate act of focusing on the experience of listening.
 We’ve become a society of passive listeners.
-The sacred experience of connecting deeply with a piece of music through focused listening has become quite rare.
-But that is precisely what I’m trying to do with this Gestural Distillations project.
+The sacred experience of connecting deeply with a piece of music through focused listening has become rare.
+But that is precisely what I’m trying to facilitate with this Gestural Distillations project.
 I am creating a focused listening experience for an audience.
 This will be a piece of music that will only be available to be listening to one time, on one date, in one place.
 It will never be available as a recording or online.
 The only way to hear the piece will be to attend the one time event.
-By doing this, it is my intention to reintroduce scarcity, specialness and perhaps even a sense of the sacred to the experience of listening to a piece of music.
+By doing this, it is my intention to reintroduce scarcity to the experience of listening to a piece of music.

 At the live event, the audience becomes part of the piece.
-They must agree to participate fully as active listeners and remain completely silent during the performance.
+They will be called upon to participate fully as active listeners and remain completely silent during the performance.
 I am asking a lot of the audience, but it is through their active participation that I will be able to give them a unique experience.
 The audience members will not be allowed into the performance space in advance.
 They will be held in a separate area prior the start of the music, where they will be fully briefed on how their participation is integral to the piece.
-They must agree to be completely silent from the moment they enter the performance space, until the music comes to an end.
-I’m striving to reinforce a sense of the sacred for the audience, by calling on them to participate fully as attentive listeners.
+They will be strongly encouraged to be completely silent from the moment they enter the performance space, and remain silent until the music comes to an end and the lights come up.
+By calling on them to participate fully as actively focused listeners, I am creating for them an opportunity to become part of the experience.
 In a sense, they are being included almost like performers.

 The Music